 Corns and calluses can be caused by a variety of issues; the most common of which is improper footwear which rubs against the foot and causes a corn or callus to develop over time.
 They may also develop due to trauma, though this is not as common.

-Calluses and corns can be painful, depending on where they are located and the type of corn or calluses which has developed.
+Calluses and corns can be painful, depending on where they are located and the type of corn or callus that has developed.

-Corns and calluses that develop from an injury—such as stepping on something hard with all of your weight—are more likely to develop into painful conditions compared to calluses that develop from, say, walking barefoot frequently.
+Corns and calluses that develop from an injury—such as stepping on something hard with all your weight—are more likely to develop into painful conditions compared to calluses that develop from walking barefoot frequently, for instance.

-The most common issue that occurs due to corns and calluses is improper gait caused by a natural avoidance of the pain or pressure on the corn or callus.
+The most common issue that occurs due to corns and calluses is improper gait caused by your body unconsciously trying to compensate and avoid pain or pressure on the corn or callus.

 If left untreated, this can cause the development of other foot conditions, ranging from tendonitis to plantar fasciitis and more.
 Proper footwear, including orthotic footwear, can help reduce the friction on corns and calluses and their impact on your feet.

 Tendinitis causes discomfort and pain which can range from mild discomfort to serious pain as well as ankle stiffness and the limitation of ankle flexibility.
-Tendinitis pain is usually towards the heel of the foot and presents itself as a red, sore heat over a specific area.
+Tendinitis pain is usually located on the heel of the foot and looks like a red and sore heat over a specific area.

-Tendinitis is typically caused by putting too much pressure on the tendon, which may be done during excessive exercising, exercising without warming up the calf muscles, or walking with high arches that aren't corrected through lifts or orthotic footwear.
+Tendinitis is typically caused by putting too much pressure on the tendon, which may happen while exercising too much, exercising without warming up the calf muscles, or walking with high arches that aren't corrected through lifts or orthotic footwear.

 Chondromalacia, more commonly called "runner's knee," is an irritation of the cartilage found underneath the kneecap.
-When this cartilage becomes inflamed, it will cause pain and swelling; in more severe long-term cases of untreated Chondromalacia, you may notice the grinding down of cartilage when extended or flexing the knee.
+When this cartilage becomes inflamed, it causes pain and swelling.
+In more severe, long-term cases of untreated Chondromalacia, you may notice the grinding down of cartilage when extending or flexing the knee.

-The most common cause of Chondromalacia is exerting too much pressure on the knee, such as excessive running downhill, pressure caused by obesity, knee trauma, as well as excessive pronation (or high arches) that is left untreated with lifts or other orthotic footwear.
-High arches can contribute to Chondromalacia due to the fact that, when left untreated, it causes the knee to become misaligned during walking.
+The most common cause of Chondromalacia is exerting too much pressure on the knee, such as excessive running downhill, pressure caused by obesity, knee trauma, as well as excessive pronation (or high arches) that is not treated with lifts or other orthotic footwear.
+High arches can contribute to Chondromalacia as, when left untreated, it causes the knee to become misaligned during walking.

-Arthritis is the inflammation of a joint; in the case of foot related arthritis, it is the inflammation of one or more joints in the feet.
+Arthritis is a condition characterized by the inflammation of a joint.
+In the case of foot related arthritis, the inflammation comes from one or several joints in the feet.
 Arthritis can cause pain, stiffness and general discomfort, which will worsen over time if left untreated.

-There are several different types of arthritis, ranging from osteoarthritis (degenerative arthritis) to rheumatoid arthritis (an autoimmune disease) to posttraumatic arthritis (caused after an injury) and more.
+There are several different types of arthritis, ranging from osteoarthritis (degenerative arthritis) to rheumatoid arthritis (an autoimmune disease), posttraumatic arthritis (caused after an injury) and more.

 Arthritis can cause serious pain as well as the development of other foot conditions due to the foot’s natural attempts to exert less pressure on areas that are currently inflamed with arthritis.

-Depending on the cause of the arthritis, this improper foot gait can be corrected with corrective footwear, including orthotic sandals.
+Depending on the cause of the arthritis, an improper foot gait can be rectified with corrective footwear, including orthotic sandals.

-And remember—these are not the only foot conditions which can be eased, prevented or treated with a plan that includes wearing orthotic sandals.
-There are many other conditions and issues which can benefit from wearing proper orthotic sandals; these are just some of the most common.
+And remember—these are not the only foot conditions which can be eased, prevented or treated with a treatment plan that includes wearing orthotic sandals.
+There are many other conditions and issues which can benefit from the use of orthotic sandals; these are just some of the most common.

 Benefits of Orthotic Sandals For Your Feet

-If you have one or more of the above foot conditions or another foot condition which is causing you pain and discomfort, you may be wondering: can orthopedic sandals really help much all that much?
+If you have one or more of the above foot conditions or another foot condition which is causing you pain and discomfort, you may be wondering: can orthopedic sandals really help me that much?

-The truth is—yes!
-Proper footwear, including orthotic sandals, can make a serious difference in the amount of pain and discomfort you feel due to your condition.
+The genuine answer… yes!
+Proper footwear, including orthotic sandals, can make a significant difference in the pain and discomfort you feel due to your condition.

-Depending on the condition, wearing orthopedic sandals may be a way for you to prevent the condition from reoccurring or worsening while you seek treatment, since orthotic footwear is designed to help correct foot problems while easing the various stresses and pressures on your feet.
-Let’s take a closer look at these benefits.
+Depending on your condition, wearing orthopedic sandals may be a great way for you to prevent the condition from reoccurring or worsening while you seek treatment.
+Indeed, orthotic footwear is designed to help correct foot problems while easing the various stresses and pressures on your feet.
+Now, let’s take a closer look at these benefits, shall we?

 Orthotic sandals can provide correction to foot conditions

-One of the best ways to begin treatment and later prevention for foot conditions is through correction.
-Orthotic sandals can provide correction to the issues that cause pain and discomfort through foot conditions, including: high arches, excessive pressure/friction, lack of heel and arch support, and more.
+One of the best ways to treat and later prevent foot conditions is through correction.
+Orthotic sandals can correct the issues that cause pain and discomfort through foot conditions, including high arches, excessive pressure or friction, lack of heel and arch support, and more.